 Starting with the September 2008 administration, the QE scores were placed on a fixed reference scale.
-This scale was based on the performance of a Base Reference Group.
-This group comprised all candidates who took the QE for the first time under standard conditions beginning with the September 2005 administration through the May 2008 administration.
+This scale was based on the performance of a Base Reference Group, comprised all candidates who took the QE for the first time under standard conditions beginning with the September 2005 administration through the May 2008 administration.
 Scores of administrations from September 2008 through January 2011 were equated and placed on the reference scale.

 A content-based standard setting study was conducted at the NBME on July 8, 2008.
-After considering results of the study and other information and considerations, the NBVME set a minimum passing score (MPS) on the new equated scale of .07 logits.
+After reviewing the results of the study, the NBVME set a minimum passing score (MPS) on the new equated scale of .07 logits.
 This MPS was translated into a reported score of 203.